dankuck/dankuck.github.io/_posts/2017-01-10-religious-investing.md

 <div class="illustration">
     <img src="/assets/graph-163509_960_720.jpg" />
-    Buddhist prayers are projected to give the best return on investment in 2017 due to a recent acquisition.
+    Sikh prayers are projected to give the best return on investment in 2017 due to a recent acquisition.
 </div>

 Your religious adviser doesn't give you a progress report of how close to are to achieving nirvana.
 He doesn't show what percentage of your prayers succeeded compared to 4th quarter projections.